 The Oak Ridge Multi Strategy Fund and the Oak Ridge Small Cap Growth Fund were successors in interest to the Pioneer Oak Ridge Large Cap Growth Fund and the Pioneer Oak Ridge Small Cap Growth Fund, respectively, former series of another registered investment company, Pioneer Series Trust I (the "Pioneer Trust"), that had the same investment objective and substantially the same investment strategies as the corresponding Predecessor Funds (each, a "Prior Predecessor Fund" and together, the "Prior Predecessor Funds").
 Each of the Prior Predecessor Funds were advised by Pioneer Investment Management, Inc. and sub-advised by Oak Ridge.
-Shareholders of the Prior Predecessor Funds, and effective as of the close of business on October 17, 2014, the assets and liabilities of each of the Prior Predecessor Funds were transferred to the IMST Trust in exchange for shares of each of the applicable Predecessor Funds.
+Shareholders of the Prior Predecessor Funds, approved the reorganization of the Prior Predecessor Funds with and into the corresponding Predecessor Funds, and effective as of the close of business on October 17, 2014, the assets and liabilities of each of the Prior Predecessor Funds were transferred to the IMST Trust in exchange for shares of each of the applicable Predecessor Funds.
 Each Predecessor Fund had succeeded to the performance, financial and other historical information of those of the corresponding Prior Predecessor Fund.